JiangXiu11200/FaceRecognition/README.md

 | `R` or `r` | Execute Recognition |
 | `Q` or `q` | Exit |

-- Register Face: When a face enters the recognition area, pressing ‘S’ or ‘s’ will calculate the facial features and output the result to a CSV file.
+- Register Face: When a face enters the recognition area, press ‘S’ or ‘s’ to compute its feature vector and export the result to the CSV path specified in face_model.
-- Execute Recognition: After registering the facial features, the system must be restarted.
-Upon restarting, the system will read the CSV data.
-When a face re-enters the recognition area, pressing ‘R’ or ‘r’ will perform facial detection.
+- Run Recognition: After registering a face, restart the system.
+Upon restart, the system loads the stored face features.
+When a face enters the recognition area again, press ‘R’ or ‘r’ to perform face detection.
 - Exit: Close the system.

-### Non-Debug Mode Startup (Debug = false)
+### Product mode operation method

-When starting with debug=false, once a face enters the recognition area and the system detects a blink, the recognition mechanism will automatically trigger to perform facial recognition.
+When sys_config.Debug is set to False, the system automatically starts recognition once a face enters the recognition area.
-The detection frequency is determined by the `consecutive_prediction_intervals` setting in the configuration file.
+If reco_config.enable_blink_detection is set to True, recognition will be triggered when a blink is detected.

 ## Operation Example